wgmyers/unical/README.md

 ## Are you sure?

 Well, sort of.
 Mostly.
-I've read about it a bit.
+I mean, I've read about it a bit.

 ## Uh-oh